katepangLiu/take-a-bite/README.md

-# take-a-bite
+# Take a bite
- take a bite in everything interesting.
+Find something interesting, and take a bite.